apache/pulsar/pip/pip-342 OTel client metrics support.md

 // ....
 ```

+Even without passing the `OpenTelemetry` instance to Pulsar client SDK, an application using the OpenTelemetry
+agent, will be able to instrument the Pulsar client automatically, because we default to use `GlobalOpenTelemetry.get()`.

 ### Deprecating the old stats methods

 The old way of collecting stats will be disabled by default, deprecated and eventually removed